Kiel97/darts-world-matchplay-simulator/README.md

-# Darts Wworld Matchplay Simulator
+# Darts World Matchplay Simulator
 Simple 1KO Tournament simulator prototype made with Python 3.6.8

 This prototype is an imitation of PDC World Matchplay tournament.